 All latest stories

-The euro area seasonally-adjusted unemployment rate was 12.1% in June 2013, stable compared with May.
-The EU27 unemployment rate was 10.9%, down from 11.0% in May.
+The euro area seasonally-adjusted unemployment rate was 12.2% in September 2013, stable compared with August.
+The EU28 unemployment rate was 11%, also stable compared with August.